How to Run Safe During the Coronavirus Pandemic

 Preventative measures you can take

-- Avoid close contact with anyone suffering a fever and/or cough.
+- Avoid close contact (1 metre or 3 feet) with anyone suffering cold or flu-like symptoms

 - Wash your hands frequently with sanitizer or soap and water.